+Sunday, March 5, 2017, 12:47 The Israeli Police informed Honenu that in response to a complaint filed against an intelligence officer who impersonated a right-wing activist and incited individuals to injure Arabs, guidelines on the matter will be clarified.
+However no disciplinary action will be taken.
 The complaint was filed concerning the conduct of an intelligence officer from the Department of Nationalist Crimes in the Central Unit of the Yehuda and Shomron Police who opened a Facebook page under the name “Miro Amzaleg”, presented himself as a Lehava (The Organization for Prevention of Assimilation in the Holy Land) activist, and made contact with individuals.
 The complaint states that the intelligence officer incited individuals to harm Arabs and committed the violations of impersonation and

 Screenshot of Amzaleg’s Facebook page